 - Gross amount you paid for the financial year( this is the total paid including GST)

-- Total GST included in the gross amount you paid.
+- Total GST is included in the gross amount you paid.

 This information will generally be contained in the invoices you receive from your contractors.
 The ATO will be closely reviewing the contractor payments and the onus lies on the construction companies to comply by way of keeping detailed contractor records.
 So be sure you comply accurately.